So, you’re fed up with acne and looking for answers. We feel you.

 How To Treat Hormonal Acne

-However, there are a few things you can do in the meantime to show your endocrine system some TLC and eliminate that acne along the way:
+However, there are a few things you can do in the meantime to show your endocrine system some TLC (and maybe eliminate your acne along the way!):

-- Choose organic food where possible.
+- Choose organic food where possible

-- Cut out or limit your intake of dairy.
+- Cut out or limit your intake of dairy

-- Practice mindfulness techniques to reduce your stress levels.
+- Practice mindfulness techniques to reduce your stress levels

 That’s why we formulated our Averr Aglow skincare range with ingredients that work synergistically with each other and your skin.

 Our Luminous Clear Skin Kit is kind to your complexion and respects its natural state of balance.
 It effectively gets into pores and clears away excess sebum build-up, without depleting essential skin oils that are so important for hydration.

 Plus, they are formulated without any nasty, hormone-disrupting chemicals!